Caring for scent hounds

 Your dog will love it when you hide treats in small cereal boxes and paper bags for them to rip up; it’s a cheaper alternative to buying commercially manufactured treat-toys too, and they are sure to feel nicely fulfilled after managing to extract food from many of these fun and challenging options.

-‘Hide and seek’ is one of many great games for Scent Hounds that you can join in with yourself!
+‘Hide and seek’ is one of many great games for scent hound breeds that you can join in with yourself!
 It also helps develop their recall training, especially as their recall response can quickly deteriorate when on walks that are full of interesting smells that you hadn’t planned for!

 Playing with your dog in less stimulating places and rewarding them for finding you during ‘hide and seek’ games can help them stay more focused on you.
 The better your dog’s recall training, the more you can let them off the lead to follow scents without the risk that they might disappear, oblivious to your calls.
 Your dog doesn’t meant to misbehave, but sometimes natural instincts, and the temptation to follow them, become too much to ignore!